lorrainescanlon/scramble-ed/README.md

 ### Scope
 To include features that enhance the user experience and provide value to the user.
 Features such as the ascii art and scoreboard achieve this.

-### Structure
+## Planning

+## Design
+The website is desinged with a sequential structure which the user can navigate through with ease.

 The user is presented with a landing page with an ascii heading 'Scramble Ed' and the rules of the quiz.
 The landing page allows the user to input a username to start the quiz.
-The user is then presented

-**Website Sections:**
-- **_Home / Landing Page:_** A list of the rules and an input box for the users username.
-- **_Quiz Page:_** A page that displays flags and multiple choice answers to the user.
-- **_Game Over:_** A page that displays the users final score and the top 5 quiz scores.

-### Skeleton
-The website is desinged with a sequential structure which the user can navigate through with ease.

-Wireframes were created using Balsamiq software.
-Frames were drafted for mobile design.
-View the wireframe designs here [Wireframe](docs/wireframes/FlagQuizWireframes.pdf)

-### Surface
+From here the user is taken through the steps in the game with the option to quit at various intervals.

+The design is limited as the application runs in a console window.
+- Ascii art has been used to display the game title, scoreboard heading and guitar images.
-A uniform design has been used throught with consistent colour schemes and font to provide a seamless user experience.
+- Different colour text has been used to enhance the user experience.

-A fun background image is used throughout to help engage the younger user.
-Bright contrasting colours are used within the content containers and button elements to maintain the fun theme.

-Pseudo classes such as hover, active and focus are used to add styling like shadow and colour change to elements when they change states.
-This adds a layer of interest for the user.

-Font used are Raleway sans-serif.
+- The scrambled word appears to the console using a typewritter effect.

 ## Technologies
-- HTML - To create the basic site layout and content.
+- Python - To create the application.
-- CSS - To add style to features and content.
-- JavaScript - To add functionality to the website.
-- Balsamiq - Used to create the wireframes.

 ## Features
 The following features are included on the website.